Healthy holiday hacks

 By: Maria McConville, MS, RDN*

 Do you love the holiday foods this time of the year but worry about too much of a good thing?
-The holiday season can be stressful enough, and you don’t need to add to that stress by worrying about sabotaging your healthy eating habits.
+The holiday season can be stressful enough, and you don’t need to add to that stress by worrying about sabotaging your healthy eating and exercise habits.
 But with a few healthy holiday hacks, you can end the year on a positive note.

 Identify, name, and alleviate your stressors

 You might think stress is just part of everyday life.
-But many people can’t exactly say what causes their stress.
+But many people can’t say exactly what causes their stress.
 When you can name the things that weigh you down, you can make a plan to deal with them.
 Identify what causes your stress and make a plan to overcome it.

 Take the focus off food